AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

 `PeleLMeX` state contains rhoYs not Ys), mixture fraction and progress variable to be added to the plotfile.
 For a complete list of `PeleLMeX` available `derived`, see the adequate section in :doc:`LMeXControls`.

-Additionnally, increase `PeleLMeX` verbose in order to better see the various steps of the
+Additionally, increase `PeleLMeX` verbose in order to better see the various steps of the
 algorithm: ::

     peleLM.v = 3